Congratulations! Emily B Gives Birth To A Fabolous Baby Girl

 The princess has arrived!

 Congratulations to Emily B, Fabolous and their entire family on welcoming their new baby!
-Emily B gave birth already to her and Fabolous’ first daughter together, posting a video indicating that the baby arrived in her IG story.
+Emily B gave birth to her and Fabolous’ first daughter together, posting a video indicating that the baby arrived in her IG story.
 We don’t know the baby’s name yet, but the special baby girl was also born on a special day, 10/10/2020.

 Emily recorded a video of her oldest daughter Taina unswaddling the newborn after showing off her hospital band.
-In the clip Taina jokes “she’s so warm in here too, she’s about to be so mad,” as she removed the hopsital blanket from her little sister.
+In the clip, Taina jokes “she’s so warm in here too, she’s about to be so mad,” as she removed the hospital blanket from her little sister.

 So sweet!